samueljklee/canvas-ai/docs/archive/ONBOARDING-AND-PACKAGING-PLAN.md

 ## Executive Summary

-This document outlines the complete implementation plan for converting Workspace Canvas App from a developer-focused .env-based application to a production-ready, user-friendly packaged application with smooth onboarding for Mac and Windows users.
+This document outlines the complete implementation plan for converting Canvas AI App from a developer-focused .env-based application to a production-ready, user-friendly packaged application with smooth onboarding for Mac and Windows users.

 **Goals:**
 1. Enable non-technical users to configure and use the app